 A lot of potential for life is in a leaf pile.
 Many beneficial (and beautiful) insect overwinter in our yards.
 For instance, the Katydid (important food source for birds during late summer) and Preying Mantis overwinter as eggs attached to twigs, stems, and/or leaves.
 Ladybugs and Lacewings also spend the winter in our gardens.
 Native bees find winter homes in soil, plants (stems, under grasses), and leaves.
 Cutting down a garden and removing all litter in the fall reduces these insect populations, most of which are beneficial.
-According to the University of Maine, 97% of insects in our yards are beneficial (http://umaine.edu/publications/7150e/).
+According to the University of Maine, 97% of insects in our yards are beneficial.
 Furthermore, many of these insects are critical food sources for migrating birds and for birds raising their young.
 95% of birds feed insects to their young even if the adults eat seeds (Tallamy, Bringing Nature Home).
 Keeping your healthy leaves either as garden mulch or in piles under trees or shrubs will offer you many benefits over the year.
-These leaves will:
+This plant material will:

 keep water levels stable–absorbs more water, drains better, and keeps moisture available to your plants through drought(lots of seeming contradictions but it’s true).